iforge-uos/print-submission/README.md

 *Contributors:*

 Alistair Mitchell - Initial creation of program (2018) and writer of base code to achieve all functionality up to 2021 with majority still valid in 2022.
+Long term support continuing to present (2025)
 Sam Rhodes - Minor visual changes (2020)
 Harry Merckel & Dom Rugg-Gunn - Contribution of better coding practice and rewrite of some modules to use better techniques.
 Adjusted code to interface better with kiosk system (2022)
 Sam Piper & CT - Minor updates and changes as well as stewardship (2023)
-Eromu Ehwerhemepha - Present individual handling development
+Eromu Ehwerhemepha - Contributor